Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Basic Properties

 Note that a simple closed curve $\gamma$ partitions the plane into two connected components.
 We call the closures of these components the \emph{sides} of~$\gamma$.
 To ease reasoning, we sometimes refer to the bounded side of $\gamma$ in the plane as the \emph{inside} and the other side as the \emph{outside}.

 The following lemma motivates why we call separable drawings \enquote{separable}.

-\begin{lemma} Let $\gamma_{e}$ be a witness of a separator edge $e$ in a simple drawing~$\mathcal{D}$.
-Then every edge $f$ of $\mathcal{D}$ that connects two vertices on the same side of $\gamma_{e}$ is fully contained in that side. \end{lemma}
+\begin{mylem} Let $\gamma_{e}$ be a witness of a separator edge $e$ in a simple drawing~$\mathcal{D}$.
+Then every edge $f$ of~$\mathcal{D}$ that connects two vertices on the same side of $\gamma_{e}$ is fully contained in that side. \end{mylem}

 \begin{proof} The statement is clear for $e$ itself.
 Further, by the definition of a separator edge, each edge $f \neq e$ of $\mathcal{D}$ has at most one point in common with~$\gamma_{e}$.
 Every edge $f$ incident to $e$ already has an end-vertex in common with $\gamma_e$ and, therefore, is contained in one side of~$\gamma_e$.
 Finally, every edge $f$ with both end-vertices on the same side of $\gamma_e$ and not incident to $e$ crosses $\gamma_e$ an even number of times.
 Since $f$ crosses $\gamma_e$ at most once, it does not cross $\gamma_e$ at all, which implies that $f$ is contained in one side of~$\gamma_e$. \end{proof}